flagiu/mdtraj/README.md

 - Current limited to:
 	- constant number of particles
 	- uniform timestep.
-	- S(q) for cubic boxes only.
+	- S(q),S(q,t) for cubic boxes only; and they consider all atoms as equal.

 - Bugs to be corrected:
-	- some empty files are created during 'altbc' and 'bond_order' (maybe?)
+	- some empty files are created during 'altbc' and 'bond_order' (maybe it's already fixed?)
-	- Check again the MSD and NGP.
+	- MSD: sometimes I find a jump in MSD(t).

 ## Requirements